ee359-data-mining-technique/Stock-Price-Prediction-Based-on-Regression-and-Feature-Generation/README.md

 - Write the data loader
 - Write the baseline for this task

+#### Update 04/11/2019

+- Write LSTM with tensorflow
+- Think about how to measure feature importance

 # Task 2: Feature Generation

 This task involves unsupervised learning to generate effective features using algorithms.
 Task 2 requires you to add generated features to the model of task 1, and test whether the model performance is improved in testing set.